acyo11/myrecipes/README.md

 # myrecipes
-Repository of favorite recipes.
-Some are found on the web, some are family recipes.
+This is a repository of favorite recipes.
+Some are found on the web, and some are family recipes.